 We are always excited when new members become part of our community.
 They each add a new dimension to life at Memorial UCC.
 Here are the people who have joined us since 2009, with the most recent at the top.
-If you are interested in becoming a member, please contact Pastor Phil.
+If you are interested in becoming a member, please contact Pastor Kris.

 December 18, 2016

 Dick is a retired United Church of Christ pastor who served UCC churches in Wisconsin for 35 years — most recently in Manitowoc at First Reformed United Church of Christ.
 He grew up in the village of Black Creek, Wisconsin attending an Evangelical and Reform congregation that later became part of the UCC.
 He attended the University of Wisconsin-Green Bay and United Theological Seminary of the Twin Cities in Minnesota.

 Dick is married to Mary who is a retired registered nurse (a graduate of UW-Madison and then UW-Milwaukee for her MBA.
 She spent almost 40 years working in various hospice organizations — most recently as the CEO of Horizon Hospice in Chicago.
 She is a member of Temple Beth El.
 They have three adult children — Andrea, Heather, and Amanda.

 Dick enjoys running (very slowly, he says), bicycling (“also very slowly”), swimming (“thus far, I’ve been able to keep from drowning”), playing the guitar (“rather poorly”), reading (“I’m also a rather slow reader”), and doing projects around the house (“I have found plenty of these since we moved here”).

 Solveig and Jonathan Schroerlucke